 And the Pleiades star cluster marks the Bull’s shoulder.

-The radiant point of this shower soars to his highest point for the night around 12:30 a.m. local time.
+The radiant point of this shower soars to its highest point for the night around 12:30 a.m. local time.
 That’s why the meteors are best around then.

 Taurus descends westward throughout the morning hours, and is found over the western horizon by daybreak.